HELP / HOW TO USE WEBOTEE

 Open the AI evaluation panel

 Click the 'Open AI Eval in panel' button on the widget.
-The Chrome side panel opens with a full brand-direct AI analysis: brand posture (does this brand fight third-party sellers or welcome them?), Walmart cross-marketplace match (same product available on Walmart for arbitrage?), and a narrative summary grounded in Webotee's data.
+The Chrome side panel opens with a full brand-direct analysis: brand posture (does this brand fight third-party sellers or welcome them?), Walmart cross-marketplace match (same product available on Walmart for arbitrage?), and a narrative summary grounded in Webotee's data.
 This is the deep-dive you read when the score says 'maybe' and you need the full story.

 The sourcing workflow on Amazon